5th Sept 2020

 Probably the most headline grabbing aspect of the CPE Pro is the theoretical speed increase over 4G.
 While in reality this will be very network dependent, the 5G CPE Pro offers the following performance potential:-

-Currently all three UK 5G networks speeds seem to be around 150 – 200 Mbps download in the real world.
+Currently all three UK 5G networks speeds seem to offer around 150 – 200 Mbps download in the real world.
 This amounts to around 4.5 times faster than 4G across the UK.

 Wi-Fi is the latest 802.11ax known as Wi-Fi6.
 This offers speeds up to four times that of 802.11ac along with much lower latency.
 Huawei claim a maximum transmission rate of 5,100Mbps, and up to 64 connected devices.

-As with the the B618, Gigabit Ethernet networking is limited to just two ports.
+As with the the B818, Gigabit Ethernet networking is limited to just two ports at the back.

 HTC 5G Hub